nhaney90/gis-applications/JavaScript/creating-coverage-area-from-points-TypeScript/README.md

     createCoverages(results[0].data, results[1].data, thisView);
 });
 ```
 This function is used to group similar points into polylines that are then buffered based on the spray width of the truck.
 First the array of points is looped through and each point is checked to see if the truck was spraying at that position.
-If the truck was spraying that point is added to a polyline.
+If the truck was spraying, that point is added to a polyline.
 If the truck stops spraying those points are discarded.
-When the truck starts spraying again the polyline is buffered and added to the array of buffers.
-A new polyline is then created using the current point as the initial vertex.
+When the truck starts spraying again the polyline is buffered and added to an array of buffers.
+A new polyline is created using the current point as the initial vertex.

 ```javascript
 for(let i = 0; i < points.length; i++) {